 Plus, a lab test would need to be done on the product.
-As this is the only way you would could confirm if the product is actually a fake.
+This is the only way you could confirm if the product is actually fake.

 You are better off reporting the problem to the brand they are stealing from.

 - Avoid clicking links to well known on social media websites

 - If you do buy from a marketplace, check for reviews and ingredients lists